 Getting the most out of your board packet

 It won’t matter how much effort you put into your electronic board packet if nobody takes the time to review the materials in it.
 Keep the packet as short as possible and present the information attractively.
-Some CEOs present their board packets like magazines or insert what are sometimes called “Easter eggs” for board members to find.
+Some executives present their board packets like magazines or insert what are sometimes called “Easter eggs” for board members to find.

 Send your packet at least three days and up to seven before the board meeting, and use document analytics to monitor when and if board members open the files so that you can give them a gentle nudge if necessary.
 You should also reach out to members before the meeting to make sure they have everything they need.
 If possible, arrange to talk in person with each member ahead of time, so you can address any questions or concerns before they meet together as a board.